-The Chair and the Vice Chair shall be selected for atwo-year period or such other term that the Board may determine.
+The Chair and the Vice Chair shall be selected for an initial term of up to two years .

+.

+The Chair may be re-elected for a further term that the Board shall determine, which shall not exceed their remaining term of service as a Board member within the provisions of Article 10.

-The Chair and the Vice Chair may be reselected for a single term.
+The Vice Chair may be re-elected for a further two-year term, which shall not exceed their remaining term of service as a Board member within the provisions of Article 10.

+If there exist, in the opinion of the Governance Committee, acting reasonably, exceptional circumstances requiring an extension to the term(s) of the Chair and/or Vice Chair, the Board may, upon the recommendation of the Governance Committee, extend their second term as Chair or Vice Chair by up to, but not exceeding, 18 months.

 The Chair and the Vice Chair positions shall not be occupied by the same person.

-Any other matters relating to the internal organisation of the Board shall be determined in the By-laws.
+Any other matters relating to the internal organisation of the Board shall be determined in the Operating Procedures.

 Article 13: Functions of the Board

 The Board shall be the supreme governing body of the Gavi Alliance.
-It shall possess all powers that are not expressly delegated to other bodies in the scope of the present Statutes or the By-laws of the Gavi Alliance.
+It shall possess all powers that are not expressly delegated to other bodies in the scope of the present Statutes.

 The Board shall possess the highest and most extensive authority concerning decision-making and administration of the Gavi Alliance.
-The Board shall provide the By-laws and other internal guidelines and procedures necessary for the administration and management of the Gavi Alliance.
+The Board shall provide the Operating Procedures and other internal guidelines and procedures necessary for the administration and management of the Gavi Alliance.
 In particular, the Board shall:

-Appoint Representative Board Members and Unaffiliated Board Members in accordance with Article 10;
+Appoint Board members in accordance with Article 10;